 Okay, I’ll be honest, nobody has tried to tell me that using foundation with SPF halts the need for sunscreen.
 Except maybe the foundation companies themselves.
 This one was born out of my own laziness.
 Folks, please wear a sunscreen under your foundation.
 You may not notice a difference right now, but you’ll thank yourself later in life.

 My hair is naturally wavy and frizzy.
 It’s not straight enough to be easy to control, nor is it curly enough for that perfectly messy-chic “I woke up like this” kind of look.
 Either way, my hair wasn’t good enough, according to me.
 It took me a long time to accept my hair for what it is, and stop trying to change it in the name of “looking acceptable.”
 Seriously, as long as it’s brushed and neat, there’s nothing wrong with my hair.
 Likewise, there’s nothing wrong with yours, either.
 Hair styling should be something you enjoy doing, not something you feel like you have to do so that the world will accept you.

 Anybody remember Anjelah Johnson’s Nail Salon skit?
-It was around then that I fell under the impression that I needed long nails in order to be attractive.
-But there was a problem: I wasn’t able to wear my contact lenses.
-When forced to choose, the contact lenses won, but that didn’t stop me from feeling quite disappointed with my practical short nails.
+It was around that time when I fell under the impression that I needed long nails in order to be attractive.
+But there was a problem: I wasn’t able to wear my contact lenses. because I couldn’t get the darn things out with scratching my eyeball.
+When forced to choose, the contact lenses won, but that didn’t stop me from feeling quite dissatisfied with my short but practical nails.